Tropical Donagi theorem: Introduction

 The authors would like to thank Dmitry Zakharov for suggesting the proof strategy following \cite{izadiLange} as well Rémi Delaby for help with computations in Magma.
-F.~R. acknowledges funding from Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) SFB-TRR 195 \enquote{Symbolic Tools in Mathematics and their Application}.
+The authors would also like to thank the anonymous referee for detailed feedback.
+F.~R. acknowledges funding from Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) SFB\textendash TRR 195 \enquote{Symbolic Tools in Mathematics and their Application}.
 T.~S. acknowledges funding from the MIS grant from the Fond national de la recherche scientifique (FNRS, Belgian Research Foundation) and the ARC grant from the Université Libre de Bruxelles (ULB, university), both grants from Špela Špenko.